Curvature function renormalisation, topological phase transitions and multicriticality: Discussion and conclusions

-We have also calculated the critical exponents for both the transitions and found $\nu=\gamma$ as is expected in 1D systems.
-The critical behaviour is apparent in the non-decaying nature of the envelope and amplitude of the correlation functions near the critical lines as demonstrated in Fig.\ref{fig:corr}.
+In this paper, we have studied the multi-critical points of topological phase transitions using the CRG procedure.
+We have clarified the question of the apparent meeting of fixed line and critical line at the multi-critical point, essentially by showing that for a wide range of parameters, the unstable fixed point lines of the CRG equations of a particular gap closing critical point actually overlaps with the critical lines of other gap closing critical points in the Brillouin zone.
+Interestingly, by choosing appropriate parameters, we are able to increase the overlap to be almost complete.

+As we have explained earlier, if we could study the flows in the full multi-parameter space and if the CRG equations could be extended to higher order, we could expect that some of the overlaps between the unstable fixed point lines of a given critical gap closing momentum and the critical lines at other possible gap closing momenta, which we have obtained as incomplete, would probably be complete.

+We have studied two models in detail - the extended Kitaev model and the extended Su-Schrieffer-Heeger model.
+While these models are in one-dimension and are exactly solvable, a similar analysis should be possible for interacting models and models in higher dimensions as well.
+Since the CRG procedure around a HSP yields information about other phase transitions occuring due to gap closures at other momentum points and even multi-critical points, we expect that this would be a useful technique to apply when exact computations are not possible.
+However, one caveat to keep in mind is that although if we could study the flows in the full multi-parameter space and the CRG equations could be extended to higher order, we would expect to get all the phases, the fact that we are able to get so much information from a restricted parameter space may be only true for simple models in one dimension.

 Going towards the future, we expect further generalisations to models in different dimensions and in different symmetry classes.
 A recent review\cite{Chitra2019} tries to give a unified picture of topological phase transitions in a variety of static and periodically driven systems, and in both weakly and strongly interacting systems with the aim of classifying these transitions using standard concepts of critical exponents and universality classes.
-Since multicriticality is also a standard concept in phase transitions, it would also be of interest to extend our study of multicriticality in topological phase transitions to other models in different dimensions and symmetry classes.
+It would be of interest to see whether a similar analysis of multicriticality in all those models is possible.

+\acknowledgements {We would like to thank Paolo Molignini for useful correspondence.
+We would also like to acknowledge the workshop `Novel Phases of quantum Matter' at ICTS for hospitality during the course of this work.}